BoltSpider/Historic-Worlds-Format/README.md

 This is made for fun and Tournaments as well so I hope you all enjoy.
 If you use this for a tournament please credit me as the creator.

 Note: Only special cards will be added if needed to make others work, example: Psy-Framegear Gamma needs Psy-Frame Driver.
+These cards will be permanently limited.
- - Psy-Frame Driver will be permanently limited
+ - Psy-Frame Driver
  - Eldlich the Golden Lord
  - Mystical Shine Ball
  - Helios - the Primordial Sun